efisoft-elt/pydevmgr_elt/docs/source/exemples/motor_sequence.rst

 The goal here is to build a script to move a motor in several positions and check its true position with a position sensor.

-The position sensor is a Tesa plugged into the local computer with a serial communication
+The position sensor is a Tesa plugged into the  computer (not the PLC) with a serial communication.

 To complicate just a bit we will read some values directly on the PLC (not related to any ELT device).
 They are two temperature sensors and they are just LREAL values inside the OPC-UA server (PLC).

+This example is base on a real AIT hardware characterisation script where the goal was to move motor between two position and check the repeatability of the positioning.

+Typically, building a full integrated FCS for this purpose only would be over kill.

 Tesa device